Research Labs

 0086 Black Engineering

-The Operations Research and Production Systems (ORPS) research lab conducts research on theoretical and practical aspects of production planning, scheduling, inventory control, supply chains, and sustainable production systems using various operations research methodologies, including optimization, simulation, and stochastic processes.
+The Operations Research and Production Systems (ORPS) laboratory conducts research on theoretical and practical aspects of production planning, scheduling, inventory control, supply chains, and sustainable production systems using various operations research methodologies, including optimization, simulation, and stochastic processes.

 1117 Black Engineering

-The Rapid Manufacturing and Prototyping Laboratory (RMPL) contains various rapid prototyping, reverse engineering and computer-controlled manufacturing processes, including two fused deposition modelers, a 3D printer, two laser scanners, a three-axis CNC milling machine, and a four-axis CNC milling machine.
+The Slater Laboratories for Advanced Manufacturing contains various rapid prototyping, reverse engineering and computer-controlled manufacturing processes, including two fused deposition modelers, a 3D printer, two laser scanners, a three-axis CNC milling machine, and a four-axis CNC milling machine used by various faculty.
+Lab research includes:

 Virtual Reality Applications Center